Miracle-OS/miracle-os.github.io/README.md

-# ar4789-OS.github.io
+# MiracleOS official website

-This is the repository for our website https://ar4789-os.github.io/
+This is the repository for our website [insert updated URL here]